Why Content Marketing is the Key to Good SEO

 What’s Your SEO Goal?

 The immediate goal should be to offer consistent value and to become a source that people start to trust.
 That way, when someone searches for the answer to a question, they might read your post and be impressed.
 That leads to more shares, more engagement and better SEO.

 If you then repeatedly come up in search results, individuals who were impressed might recognize you and be more likely to click your listing over the rest.
 Then they might decide to look around the rest of your content after they’ve been impressed a few times.
 Eventually, you become their “go-to source” for answers in your niche.
 Well done: you just won at content marketing!

 The key to content marketing is consistency and value.
 Always deliver good information that is manageable.
 By doing this, you’re working with Google to serve the user and Google are promoting you as they know you are delivering relevant and effective content.
 It makes sense from both an SEO and business perspective – you want to build trust, reputability and authority alongside a base of repeat users.

 After investing a lot of time writing a blog post, you should certainly consider repurposing it.
 Maybe it would make a good video or slide presentation.
 Perhaps write a few related post a create an ebook that you can distribute or use for a lead magnet.

 While the focus of this post is content marketing and how it relates to SEO there is certainly a lot more you can do.
-We just discovered this amazing blog post at funneloverload.com by Alee King about increasing traffic.
-It's definitely worth checking out.
+We’ll write more about that in future posts.
+If you need some free tools check out this list of free content creation tools by @lilachbullock .

 Also check out our recent post “10 MUST-KNOW SEO TIPS TO BOOST YOUR SEARCH RANKINGS“